 Once you arrive at Austin Pass, you can pick your adventure and go from there!
 You may choose to just chill and enjoy a picnic with amazing views.
 Or get your boots on and hit the trail.

-Head into the Heather Meadows Visitors Center for insightful help on choosing your path.
-The trail conditions are posted inside and give you and idea of how much snow is covering the trail of your choosing.
+Head to the Heather Meadows Visitors Center for insightful help on choosing your path.
+The trail conditions are posted inside and give you an idea of how much snow is covering the trail of your choosing.

 Two easy hikes from Heather Meadows are the Fire and Ice Trail and the Bagley Lakes Trail.

 Fire and Ice Interpretive Trail